Table of Contents

 is the

 next snapshot version after the release.
-Skipping the builds of pmd-cli and pmd-dist is done by setting

 # Change version in the POMs to ${RELEASE_VERSION} and update build timestamp